temporalio/documentation/docs-src/cloud-context/how-to-configure-audit-logging.md

 1. Select **Choose file** and specify the template you generated in step 1.
 1. Select **Next** on this page and on the next two pages.
 1. On the **Review** page, select **Create stack**.
-   The Audit Log sink is configured and ready to use.